2 min read

 • Plant bases have no apparent stems, so leaves appear to arise directly from or close to the ground.
 Plants are more spread out than clumped.

-• Rhizome/roots grow in a dense mat of light-colored rhizomes (underground stems), which are covered in flaky scales, are strongly segmented, and have sharp points.
+• Underground portions of the plant grow in a dense mat of light-colored rhizomes (underground stems).
+The rhizomes are covered in flaky scales, are strongly segmented, and have sharp points.
+During the growing season, the sharp points can be felt by gently pressing the palm of your hand down in a patch of cogongrass.

 • Whole plants grow in dense, often circular patches.

-• Cogongrass is spread by windblown seeds and underground rhizomes, which have buds that can start new plants (figure 5).
-Seeds or pieces of rhizomes that move to new areas in soil, hay, or sod, or on equipment can easily sprout and start new infestations.
+• Cogongrass is spread by windblown seeds and the underground rhizomes, which have buds that can start new plants (figure 5).
+Seeds or pieces of rhizomes that move to new areas in soil, fill dirt, hay, sod, or on equipment can sprout and start new infestations.

-• Do not mow, bushhog, or even enter cogongrass infestations when seed heads are present.
+• Do not mow, bushhog, or enter cogongrass infestations when flowers or seed heads are present.

-• Do not work in cogongrass when soil is muddy and rhizomes easily can break off and stick on equipment.
+• Do not work in cogongrass when soil is muddy as rhizomes can break off and stick on equipment.

 • Do not grade or push roads or fire lines through cogongrass.
 If this is unavoidable, try to work in contaminated sites last.

-If you must work in areas infested with cogongrass, clean vehicles, equipment, and clothing before moving into an uncontaminated area.
-Cogongrass is classified as a federal and state noxious weed, and it is illegal to transport plants, seeds, or plant parts.
-Cleaning vehicles and equipment in the field may be challenging, but it is necessary to stop the spread of cogongrass, and it will keep you from breaking the law.
+If you must work in areas infested with cogongrass, clean vehicles, equipment, and clothing before moving into an uncontaminated area (figure 6).
+Cleaning vehicles and equipment in the field may be challenging, but it is necessary to stop the spread of cogongrass.
+Because cogongrass is classified as a federal and state noxious weed, it is illegal to transport plants, seeds, or plant parts.

 Areas to Check and Clean